TheSilvered/nest/docs/c_api/c_api-str.md

 This object is not allocated on the heap and cannot be returned by a function, its intended use is only on functions where a string object is needed but you have the string in another form.
-Nothing is allocated and it must not be destroyed in any way. `val` is assumed to contain only 7-bit ASCII characters.
-If it can be indexed and it may not contain only those characters, create a string with [`Nst_string_new`](c_api-str.md#nst_string_new) or other similar functions.
+Nothing is allocated and it must not be destroyed in any way.
+If the string is indexed, `val` is assumed to contain only 7-bit ASCII characters.
+If it may not contain only those characters, create a string with [`Nst_string_new`](c_api-str.md#nst_string_new) or other similar functions.